lizzyTheLizard/medium-java-example-exams/README.md

 # medium-java-security-exams
 medium-java-security-exams is an example project to study secure software development.
-It contains a simple application to perform multiple-choice exams with multiple participants.
+It contains a simple application to perform multiple-choice exams with multiple participations.
 It therefore provides the following features:
 - A teacher can create an jdbcExam by uploading a XML-File with the jdbcExam definition.
 - The teacher gets an jdbcExam key he can share with the students.
 - Students can then perform the exams and get instant feedback if they responded the questions correctly.
 - The teacher can check who has already successfully taken the jdbcExam.
-- The teacher can stop the jdbcExam and get a final overview over the participants For authentication any OAuth2-Infrastructure providing access-tokens as JWT can be used.
+- The teacher can stop the jdbcExam and get a final overview over the participations For authentication any OAuth2-Infrastructure providing access-tokens as JWT can be used.
 The desired authentication server has to be configured in the angular application